 A group of people pouring water over themselves as they pass through the temple gate and head out into town

-pouring buckets of water that have been prepared in front of houses along the road onto each house, praying for protection from fires.
+The group parades through the town, pouring water from buckets prepared in front of houses along the road onto each house, praying for protection against fire.

 Yonekawa flood